black and white bed linen

 Showcasing research, writing, and insights.

-Hello, I’m Ethan Copple, a systems scientist with a background in industrial engineering and anthropology, bringing a human-technical approach to supply chains, operations, and industrial strategy.
-My work applies quantitative modeling, network analysis, and systems science to diagnose inefficiencies and guide decision-making in complex, high-stakes environments.
+Hello, I’m Ethan Copple, a systems scientist with a background in industrial engineering and anthropology.
+I focus on turning complex systems into clearer, more adaptable ones.
+I bring a human-technical approach to operations, supply chains, and industrial strategy, applying systems modeling, network analysis, and metric design to improve decision-making in high-stakes environments.

-At the core of my work is a commitment to counteracting entropy: the drift toward disorder and breakdown that plagues everything from factory floors to healthcare systems.
-I develop metrics and methods that help organizations regain control, structure, and resilience in the face of uncertainty and complexity.
+At the center of my work is a commitment to counteracting entropy, the drift toward disorder that undermines performance across everything from factory floors to healthcare systems.
+I build frameworks and metrics that help organizations regain structure, resilience, and the ability to adapt under uncertainty.

-Currently, I’m wrapping up research in Argentina, where I analyzed healthcare delivery as a supply chain challenge, mapping infrastructure gaps, policy constraints, and stakeholder dynamics to guide better interventions.
-This work required building new performance metrics, modeling complexity emergence, and navigating competing stakeholder interests, skills directly transferable to industrial strategy, supply chain resilience, and manufacturing operations.
+Most recently, I led research in Argentina examining healthcare delivery as a supply chain problem, mapping infrastructure gaps, policy constraints, and stakeholder networks to guide more effective interventions.
+The methods developed there, including measuring system adaptability and modeling complexity emergence, translate directly to industrial strategy, manufacturing operations, and supply chain resilience.

-I specialize in transdisciplinary problem-solving: bridging the rigor of engineering with the insights of social science to bridge the gap between technical optimization and human realities.
-The same forces I’ve studied in healthcare, breakdowns in coordination, infrastructure, and human dynamics apply directly to the work of reindustrializing America.
-I’m drawn to roles that combine systems-level vision with operational action, and I’m looking to bring that mindset to a team building the industrial foundations of the future.
+I specialize in transdisciplinary problem-solving, bridging the rigor of engineering with the insight of social science to close the gap between technical optimization and human realities.
+The same coordination and infrastructure challenges I’ve studied in healthcare mirror those shaping the future of U.S. industry.
+I’m drawn to roles that unite systems-level vision with operational action, and I’m looking to bring that mindset to teams building the industrial foundations of the future.

-Graduating in September 2025, I’m looking to transition into roles where I can apply my systems expertise to industrial operations, defense supply chains, and reshoring strategy.
-I’m eager to connect about how my work might support yours.
+I received my Ph.D. in Industrial Engineering in September 2025, and I’m seeking opportunities to apply my systems expertise to industrial operations, defense supply chains, and reshoring strategy.
+I’d love to connect about how this approach might strengthen your work.

 Bio

-Ethan Copple is a Ph.D.
-Candidate and National Science Foundation Graduate Research Fellow in Industrial Engineering at Oregon State University (OSU).
+Ethan Copple, Ph.D. is a systems scientist and National Science Foundation Graduate Research Fellow in Industrial Engineering at Oregon State University, specializing in the intersection of systems modeling, human factors, and organizational strategy.

-He has a dual M.S. degree in Applied Anthropology and Industrial Engineering from OSU as well as two B.S. degrees in Anthropology and Industrial and Manufacturing Systems Engineering from Kansas State University.
+Copple holds dual M.S. degrees in Applied Anthropology and Industrial Engineering from Oregon State University and dual B.S. degrees in Anthropology and Industrial and Manufacturing Systems Engineering from Kansas State University.
+His work reflects a commitment to bridging human and technical systems, translating rigorous research into strategies that strengthen organizational adaptability and industrial resilience.

 Key Highlights